louking/contracts/docs/contract-definitions.rst

         A rule which defines a date on which a :term:`race` or :term:`exception` is created.
 E.g., Third Sat Aug is a date rule.

-    event
-        :term:`Race` on a particular date.
-E.g., the event record saves information about the 9/14/2019 Market Street Mile

     exception
         An exception to the normal rules for allowing races.
 Normally races are allowed on weekends and not allowed on weekdays.
 So the first Monday of September (Labor Day) is an example of an exception because we will allow races on that day.

     lead
-        the leader who will run the finish line operation on the day of the :term:`event`
+        the leader who will run the finish line operation on the day of the :term:`contract race`

     race
         A race can be run annually.
 The 'race' (e.g., Market Street Mile) has information which doesn't generally change, e.g., it's run on the second Saturday of September.
-Compare to :term:`event` which is a race on a particular date.
+Compare to :term:`contract race` which is a race on a particular date.

     renew
-        A :term:`race` is renewed a few days after the :term:`event` for the current year.
+        A :term:`race` is renewed a few days after the :term:`contract race` for the current year.
 The :term:`date rule` for the race is used to schedule the race for the following year.

     service